asanch25/StG-How-To/docs/source/HIPPOoperation.rst

 #.
 Open the backing of the turbo Jet mode valve (:numref:`hippo12`).

 #.
-On the LabVIEW, ensure the vacuum is OK:
-   * Must read better than:
+On the LabVIEW, ensure the vacuum is OK, must read better than:

-     - ~1-3E-3 mbar or better on turbo backing.
+   * ~1-3E-3 mbar or better on turbo backing.
-     - ~1E-4 mbar on top of the roots blower backing the turbo.
+   * ~1E-4 mbar on top of the roots blower backing the turbo.
-     - ~6E-3 mbar on top of roots blower backing the chamber.
+   * ~6E-3 mbar on top of roots blower backing the chamber.
-     - ~5E-3 mbar on top of roots blower backing the catcher.
+   * ~5E-3 mbar on top of roots blower backing the catcher.
-     - ~2E-3 mbar between the roots blower.
+   * ~2E-3 mbar between the roots blower.
-     - ~1E-2 mbar on top of the XDS35 pump.
+   * ~1E-2 mbar on top of the XDS35 pump.

 #.
 Switch the Chamber and Catcher gate valve controller to “override” mode (:numref:`hippo13`).